 This rope impressed us most of all with its durability, and it topped our ratings for this category.

-After more than half a dozen of days on this rope and over 70 pitches, we're not seeing too many signs of wear.
+After more than a dozen days on this rope and over 70 pitches, we're not seeing too many signs of wear.
 There's little to no fuzz on the sheath, and we didn't have any noticeable wear spots.
-The rope does look a little dirty (the downside to a light colored rope), and the middle marker is mostly faded and/or easily mistaken for a dirty section.
+The rope does look a little dirty though (the downside to a light colored rope), and the middle marker is mostly faded and easily mistaken for a dirty section.

-Like the Mammut Infinity, this rope has a 42% sheath proportion, and they both showed little sign of wear.
+Like the Mammut Infinity, this rope has a 42% sheath proportion, and they both showed little signs of wear.
 Typically, a rope gets retired from too much sheath damage, so, the more sheath, the better.
-However, this is not the only indication of durability, as the Maxim Pinnacle seemed fined with only 36% sheath proportion.
-On the other hand, the BlueWater Ropes Lightning Pro also has only a 36% sheath proportion and it showed a lot of wear.
-Ultimately, if you know you are hard on your ropes, you can use this number to try and help you decide which one to get, but don't assume that a lower percentage of sheath with automatically be less durable, or vice versa.
+However, this is not the only indication of durability, as the Maxim Pinnacle seemed fine with only 36% sheath proportion.
+On the other hand, the BlueWater Ropes Lightning Pro also has only a 36% sheath proportion, and it showed a lot of wear.
+Ultimately, if you know you are hard on your ropes, you can use this number to try and help you decide which one to get, but don't assume that a lower percentage of sheath will automatically be less durable, or vice versa.

-We liked the catch on this line, and it's great for taking whippers on when working your sport project.
+We like the catch on this line, and it's great for taking whippers on when working your sport project.
 The low impact force rating also make this rope a good choice for traditional climbing where you want to minimize the amount of force applied to your gear, particularly if you have marginal placements or friable rock.
-The only thing we weren't wild about doing with this rope was top roping, as it was a little too stretchy for that.
+The only thing we aren't wild about doing with this rope was top roping, as it is a little too stretchy for that.

 This rope retails for $210 in the 60 m Dry version (prices vary higher for the Golden Dry treatment and also for 70 m lengths, and lower for the Classic version).
-Considering that it handled almost as well as the very pricey Mammut Infinity ($280) and the Maxim Pinnacle ($265), we think this line is a great value.
-Also, it seemed to hold up really well during our testing and promises to be a durable and long-lasting line, increasing its value even more.
-For these reasons, it was an easy choice to be our Best Buy winner.
+Considering that it handles almost as well as the very pricey Mammut Infinity ($280) and the Maxim Pinnacle ($265), we think this line is a great value.
+Also, it held up well during our testing and promises to be a durable and long-lasting line, increasing its value even more.
+For these reasons, it is our Best Buy winner.